 Q: What are the advantages of consulting solicitors such as Thompson Smith and Puxon?

 A: In a word, expertise.
 The court process is complicated and there are a lot of pitfalls for the layperson.
 It is very easy to miss deadlines, and often the financial costs accrued can be extremely heavy.
-This is just one aspect where solicitors have traditionally been able to assist, as well as taking care of the legal paperwork and resulting court proceedings.
+This is just one aspect where a personal injury claims solicitor has traditionally been able to assist, as well as taking care of the legal paperwork and resulting court proceedings.

 This removes a huge amount of pressure from the shoulders of our clients, enabling them to rest and recover whilst we take on the brunt of the complex legal proceedings.